How to Fix a Radon Problem/Radon Mitigation

 To help you protect your health and the health of your family, you should take action to fix your home if the result of one long-term test or the average of two short-term tests are 4 pCi/l or higher, and not on a single short-term screening test only.
 The higher the radon level in your home, the faster you should take action to reduce your exposure.
-The EPA and the Nevada Division of Public and Behavioral Health believe that you should try to reduce your radon levels as much as possible.
+The EPA believes that you should try to reduce your radon levels as much as possible.
 Most homes can be reduced to 4.0 pCi/l or lower.

 If your home has a radon problem, it can be fixed by installing a radon mitigation system in the home.
-EPA and the Nevada Division of Public and Behavioral Health recommend that you get a certified or licensed radon mitigation contractor to install the system.
+EPA and NREP recommend that you get a certified or licensed radon mitigation contractor to install the system.

 What Can You Do to Lower Risk?

 If you have to wait a while before you can reduce your radon problem, the EPA recommends these immediate steps to reduce risk:

 - Stop smoking and discourage smoking in your home.
 This reduces the overall risk of lung cancer.

 - Spend less time in areas where radon may be concentrated, such as the basement (lowest living area of the home).

 - Open windows and turn on fans to increase airflow.
 Good ventilation helps radon disperse naturally.

 - If your home has a crawl space, make sure the vents are fully open all year long.
 However, in some climates, this may result in energy loss or frozen pipes.

 - Remember: These steps are not a substitute for mitigation.
 If your home needs mitigation, these steps will help until you can have it done.